hydro-project/hydroflow/docs/docs/hydroflow/quickstart/example_8_chat_server.md

 ```

 This brings us to the `run_client` function.
 As in `run_server` we begin by ensuring the server address
 is supplied.
-We then have the hydroflow code starting with a standard pattern of a `merge`d `outbound_chan`,
+We then have the hydroflow code starting with a standard pattern of a `union`d `outbound_chan`,
 and a `demux`ed `inbound_chan`.
 The client handles only two inbound `Message` types: `Message::ConnectResponse` and `Message::ChatMsg`.

 Paste the following to the bottom of `src/client.rs`: